Noise-robust Graph Learning by Estimating and Leveraging Pairwise Interactions: Proposed Approach

 \section{Proposed Approach}

-In this section, we introduce our proposed PI-GNN, which mitigates the negative effects of noisy labels for semi-supervised node classification by explicitly exploiting the pairwise interactions in GNNs.
-In what follows, we will first provide a method overview and then illustrate the learning objective to enhance the pairwise interactions in PI-GNN (Section~\ref{sec:pi_gnn}).
-We introduce the uncertainty-aware robust training approach by using PI for regularization in Section~\ref{sec:learning}.
+In this section, we introduce our proposed \model, which performs noise-robust semi-supervised node classification by explicitly estimating and leveraging the pairwise interactions on graphs.
+In what follows, we will first provide a method overview and then illustrate the confidence-aware estimation of the pairwise interactions in \model (Section~\ref{sec:pi_gnn}).
+We introduce the decoupled training strategy for leveraging the estimated pairwise interactions for model regularization (Section~\ref{sec:learning}).

-\textbf{Overview.} Figure~\ref{fig:overview} demonstrates the overview of PI-GNN, which is composed of two different GNNs.
-The first one is only trained with the PI learning objective, whose outputs are used to generate the confidence mask.
-We denote it as the mask generator $f_m$.
-The second GNN is trained with both the PI learning objective and the noisy node classification objective, which is used to perform the node classification task.
-We denote it as the task executor $f_t$.
-The PI loss for each node pair in the task executor is multiplied by the confidence mask from the mask generator in order to reduce the uncertainty caused by the collected sub-optimal PI labels.